AdrienTaylor/Performance-Estimation-Problems-For-Newton/README.md

 # Performance-Estimation-Problems-For-Newton

-This code can be used to reproduce the results from the work:
+This code can be used to reproduce the results from the work (on [arXiv](https://arxiv.org/abs/1709.05191)):

 > [1] de Klerk, Etienne, Francois Glineur, and Adrien Taylor.
 "Worst-case convergence analysis of gradient and Newton methods through semidefinite programming performance estimation." arXiv:1709.05191 (2017).